 It took just two days for the small town of Königswinter, near Bonn, to set up a camp for 100 new refugees.
 It's not perfect, but the staff there have worked hard to create a friendly atmosphere.

 A quickly assembled camp to host about 100 migrants in the western town of Königswinter is made up of six white tents, a portable facility to house the washing machines and a gymnasium that serves as a dining room.
-It's fairly similar tomany other camps
+It's fairly similar to many other camps that have been erected across Germany in recent weeks.

 Residents seem to be very pleased with their arrangements.
 An older man from Pakistan stops to greet Silke Lohr, an official with the city of Königswinter, or "Miss," as he calls her.
 "Miss is very helpful, very nice," he says.
 "She's a good person, she has a good heart.
 She has helped us so much."
 Atif, also from Pakistan, is also full of praise for Lohr's work, and stresses how welcome he feels.
 Her cheeks begin to redden, and she laughs and looks away.